mseyfi/mseyfi.github.io/posts/VLM/BLIP2.md

 2.  **Information Flow:**
     *   An image is passed through the frozen image encoder.
-    *   The Q-Former takes the image features and produces its 32 output query vectors (`Z`).
+    *   The Q-Former takes the image features and produces its 32 output query vectors ($Z$).
 These vectors are a compact, language-aligned summary of the image's content.
+The -Former at this stage does not receive any textual tokens, since it has already learn the correlation to the textual data in the first stage of training.
     *   These 32 vectors are passed through the trainable FC layer.
     *   The resulting vectors are then **prepended** to the input text embeddings.
 They now act as **soft visual prompts** that provide the visual context to the LLM.